-In the extended Hamiltonian formalism, the space-time variables $x^{\mu}$ and their conjugates, the elements of the energy-momentum tensor density $\tilde{t}\indices{_{\mu}^{\nu}}$ are treated as dynamical variables, in formal similarity to the description of the fields and their canonical conjugates.
-We now further amend the extended generating function~(\ref{extgen2-general-gt}) by adding exactly those terms that describe the transformation of the Christoffel symbols from Eq.~(\ref{Chris-trans}) due to a transformation of the space-time location
+The extended generating function $\FC_{2}^{\mu}\big|_X$ that describes the transformation of the affine connection~(\ref{Chris-trans}) due to change of the reference frame, i.e.\ a chart transition is given by:

-This means that the Christoffel symbols $\Gamma\indices{^{\eta}_{\alpha\beta}}$ are now treated as {\em canonical variables\/} of the original system.
-The quantities $\tilde{R}\indices{_{\eta}^{\alpha\beta\mu}}$ are formally introduced to represent their canonical conjugates.
-The primed quantities then refer to a transformed space-time location.
-Moreover, a new coupling constant $q^{\prime}$ has to be defined in order to match the dimensions of all terms.
-The generating function $\FC_{2}^{\mu}$ and newly introduced variables are measured in units of
+This means that the affine connection $\gamma\indices{^{\eta}_{\alpha\beta}}(x)$ is now treated as a \emph{canonical variable} of the original system.
+The new dynamical variable $\tilde{Q}\indices{_{\eta}^{\alpha\beta\mu}}(X)$ is formally introduced to represent its canonical conjugate at the transformed event $X$.
+The transformation rules derived from the generating function (\ref{extgen3-general-gt}) are